ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 The game takes place in Atnia, the setting of Ciaban's Tabletop RPG.
 A short briefing on it can be found here: [[Atnia Introduction]].

+Notes:
+- I am currently in the process of replacing all references to priority with active player, as that should be more clear wording. - Ski
 # Rules for playing the game:

 ## Shared Round